wonkodv/hanstool/README.md

 *   command-arguments: The argument part of the command-string  you type to execute a command
 *   command-function: The python function in which things happen
-*   command-wrapper: The wrapper around the command-function.
-This wrapper takes command-arguments, parses them and then calls the command-function with the parsed arguments.
+*   command-class: A Class for each command that knows the command name, function, argument parsing method, ....
+Instantiated with a command-string to give the command-object, which can be called once to execute the command function.
+*   command-object: One invocation of a command.
-*   command-attribute:  Attributes of the command (name, hotkey, ...).
-These are stored as Attributes of the wrapper.
+*   command-attributes:  Attributes of the command (name, hotkey, ...).
+These are stored as Attributes of the command class

 Command Strings